 Check out our Ultimate Ecuador Packing List to help you pack for your trip – we’re sharing exactly what to bring to Ecuador and what we never travel without.

-7. Take in the View from El Panecillo
+6. Take in the View from El Panecillo

 El Panecillo – Spanish for “the little bread roll” – is a large, rounded hill in the center of Quito that offers a great view over the city.
-It’s visible throughout the city thanks to the “Virgen de Quito” Virgin Mary statue that looks out over the city.
-At the top, you’ll find some vendors selling handicrafts, snacks, and drinks.
+El Panecillo is visible throughout the city thanks to the recognizable Virgen de Quito Virgin Mary statue that looks out over the city.
+Take a taxi or city bus to the top (do NOT walk – this can be dangerous!) of El Panecillo for the views; you’ll find a few food and handicraft vendors at the top, too.

 8. Visit the Home of Ecuador’s Most Famous Artist